dghoshal-lbl/madats/README.md

 The environment variable `MADATS_HOME` should be set prior to using MaDaTS.
 The setup script creates a MADATS_HOME file that can be sourced prior to using MaDaTS to set the environment variable `MADATS_HOME`.
-Alternatively, users can set `MADATS_HOME` through .bashrc and/or .bash_profile files.

 TEST
 -----